nemoeriksson/UF-website/README.md

 This website will both work as an artificial webshop or about page where users can find the product and read more about it but it also has a login feature where users can change notification sounds, intervals and other settings for their device.

-The name _"Screaming Plant"_ comes from the initial idea of making the device play a screaming sounds whenever it needs to be watered.
+The name _"Screaming Plant"_ comes from the initial idea of making the device play a screaming sound whenever it needs to be watered.

 ## Installation